We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Nationwide?
 Yes

-ReGain, a BetterHelp sister site, provides only relationship counseling.
-Its staff includes marriage and family therapists as well as psychologists, social workers, and counselors.
-All specialize in relationship counseling and have experience working with romantic partners in need of support.
+Regain, a BetterHelp sister site provides only relationship counseling.
+Its staff includes marriage and family therapists as well as:

 Once you match, you can begin sending messages and scheduling live sessions, alone or with your partner.
 Most of your communication will take place during your joint session, though you can book individual live sessions if needed.

-Reviewers generally praise ReGain.
-Many people note the professionalism, kindness, and experience of their counselors and say the service truly made a difference in their relationship.
+Reviewers generally praise Regain.
+Many people say the service truly made a difference in their relationship, especially the counselors’:

 Why we chose it

-ReGain is a well-established therapy platform whose qualified professionals specialize in relationship counseling.
+Regain is a well-established therapy platform whose qualified professionals specialize in online relationship counseling.

 What we like